 At the receiving end, the bits resulting from a collision are received and decoded by the Physical Layer just as are the bits of a valid frame.
-In particular, collisions do not turn on the receiving station's collision detect signal, which is generated only during transmission.
+The Physical Layer is not required to assert the collision detect signal during frame reception; however, the assertion of the collision detect signal indicates a true collision in the Physical Layer.
 Instead, the fragmentary frames received during collisions are distinguished from valid frames by the Data Link's Receive Link Management component, by noting that a collision fragment is always smaller than the shortest valid frame.
 Such fragments are discarded by Receive Link Management.